 1. Conduct in-depth research in buyer personas

-Businesses that do not have a solid customer experience (CX) strategy based on deep customer insights complain that they don’t understand their customers.
+Businesses who lack a solid customer experience (CX) strategy based on deep customer insights complain that they don’t understand their customers.
 Alternatively, those who develop omni channel CX plans grounded in a survey, demographic, and behavioral data have much better outcomes.

 71% of companies that exceed revenue and lead goals have documented personas.